-When you set up a direct deposit, funds will be delivered directly into your bank account.
+A direct deposit allows funds to be delivered directly into your bank account.
 This is currently the only way to receive your money from a UBC bursary, award, or scholarship.
 Direct deposit is convenient, safe, and fast.

 About direct deposit